pouchdb/pouchdb/docs/faq.md

 {% include anchor.html class="h3" title="How much data can PouchDB store?" hash="data_limits" %}

-In **Firefox**, PouchDB uses IndexedDB, which will ask the user if data can be stored the first time it is attempted, then every 50MB after.
-The amount that can be stored is unlimited.
+In **Firefox**, PouchDB uses IndexedDB.
+Though Firefox has no upper limit besides disk space, if your application wishes to store more than 50MB locally, Firefox will [ask the user](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to confirm that this is okay.

-**Chrome** calculates the amount of available storage on the user's hard drive and [uses that to calculate a limit](https://developers.google.com/chrome/whitepapers/storage#temporary).
+**Chrome** also uses IndexedDB, it determines the amount of storage left available on the user&#8217;s hard drive and uses [that to calculate a limit](https://developers.google.com/chrome/whitepapers/storage#temporary).

-**Opera** should work the same as Chrome, since it's based on Blink.
+**Opera 15+** shares a codebase Chromium / Blink, and behaves similarly.

 **Internet Exporer 10+** has a hard 250MB limit.

-**Mobile Safari** on iOS has a hard 50MB limit, while **desktop Safari** will prompt users wanting to store more than 5MB up to a limit of 500MB.
+**Mobile Safari** on iOS has a hard 50MB limit, while **desktop Safari &le;7** will prompt the user if an application requests more than 5MB of data, up to a limit of 500MB.
 Some versions of Safari will only let you request additional storage once, but you can get around this using [the `size` option](http://pouchdb.com/api.html#create_database).

 **Android** works the same as Chrome as of 4.4+, while older version can store up to 200MB.